 Bachelor of Science (BS) in Information Science

-It’s a degree that opens doors for careers in financial services, health care, judicial systems, private industry, government agencies, education, and communication.
+It’s a degree that opens doors for careers in technology, financial services, health care, judicial systems, private industry, government agencies, education, and communication.

 As an upper level two-year program, you can declare information science as a major upon completion of 55 credits.
 It’s typical to start in this program at the beginning of your junior year.
 In addition, all BSIS majors will participate in a Capstone Experience, further enhancing their practical skills.
 Such experiences might include internships with regional industries, assisting with graduate-level research projects, or a self-designed project.

 This program teaches you how to look at problems holistically so you not only understand the technology, but also the needs of the people who will be using it.
 To provide this interdisciplinary approach, our faculty members come from a variety of disciplines such as: business, policy, information science, computer science, computer engineering, psychology, mathematics, electrical engineering, physics, and software engineering.

 Core courses will provide you with essential skills in:

 - Database management